takram-design-engineering/three-geospatial/packages/clouds/README.md

 - **Clouds**

   Renders the color and transparency of the clouds, optionally including the shadow length.
-The aerial perspective effect is already to the clouds here.
+The aerial perspective is already to the clouds here.

   &rarr; [Shader](/packages/clouds/src/shaders/clouds.frag)